 As a national leader in public/private partnerships of scholarship and innovate outreach programs, OSAC administers the following programs: Scholarships, the Oregon Opportunity Grant, the Chafee Grant, the Childcare Grant, ASPIRE (Access to Student assistance Programs In Reach of Everyone) as well as smaller funding programs.

 We all benefit when our citizens are educated.
 It's the solution to a strong Oregon economy.
 You can support OSAC in creating a strong Oregon college going population by donating to a scholarship, creating a scholarship, becoming an ASPIRE volunteer or volunteering for a scholarship committee.
 Your efforts will help improve someone's life.

 OSAC also works to protect the citizens of Oregon and their postsecondary schools by ensuring the quality of higher education and preserving the integrity of an academic degree.
 This is done through the Office of Degree Authorization (ODA).
 In addition ODA protects Oregonians by identifying diploma mills and is the office dedicated to hearing adverse impact cases between postsecondary institutions.
 On July 1, 2012 ODA will move from OSAC to the newly formed Higher Education Coordinating Commission.

-information, mentoring, and financial support.
+mentoring, and financial aid.